Miss New Mexico Teen USA

 The Miss New Mexico Teen USA competition is a pageant that selects the representative for the state of New Mexico in the broader Miss Teen USA pageant.
 It is directed by Laura's Productions based in El Paso, Texas.

 New Mexico has seen six state teens place in the Miss Teen USA pageant with three of these placements occurring during the 1980s, which and made New Mexico one of the more successful states in that decade.
 Not a single New Mexico teen had placed from 1988 until Brittany Toll made the finals in 2005.

 Five New Mexico teens have triumphed at the Miss New Mexico USA and compete at Miss USA.
 More unusually, two have also competed at Miss America.
 In 2003, former New Mexico teens held both the Miss New Mexico USA and Miss New Mexico (America) titles.

-Ava Kincaid of Las Cruces was crowned Miss New Mexico Teen USA 2025 on August 17, 2025 at the NMSU Center for the Arts in Las Cruces, New Mexico.
-She represented New Mexico at Miss Teen USA 2025.
+Olivia Biggs of White Sands was crowned Miss New Mexico Teen USA 2026 on July 18, 2026 at the NMSU Center for the Arts in Las Cruces, New Mexico.
+She will represent New Mexico at Miss Teen USA 2026.